oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

 [](youtube:zpASc1xvKOY)

-## Prerequisites
+## Prerequisites（Optional）

-If you want to use the bootstrap script to create the BDS cluster, please config the bootstrap and upload the bootstrap to object storage.
+If you want to use the bootstrap script to create the BDS cluster, please prepare the bootstrap script and upload the bootstrap script to object storage.
+If you don't want to use bootstrap script to create the BDS cluster, you can skip this task.

-### Prepare the bootstrap
+**Task 1:Prepare the bootstrap**

 When you create BDS cluster, you can use the Bootstrap script to install, configure , and manage custom components in a cluster.
 You can config the following parameter in YARN and Hive: yarn.scheduler.maximum-allocation-mb:4096